phayes/ardftsrc-rs/README.md

 2. For multichannel streams, samples must be written interleaved.
 3. Call `new_span(input_sample_rate, channels)` when the input sample rate or channel count changes.
 4. Call `finalize()` at end-of-stream, then keep calling `read_sample(...)` until it returns `None`.
-5. Call `shutdown()` when you are done to stop and join the worker thread.
+5. Call `shutdown()` when you are done to stop and join the worker thread (you may also just drop the resampler and the worker thread will exit)

 `RealtimeResampler` has some startup delay and will emit `Some(-0.0)` (negative-zero silence) until the off-thread resampler is warmed up and producing samples.
 You may do nothing (it will play as silence), or check (`x.is_zero() && x.is_sign_negative()`) for this specific circumstance.